 Hosting is critically important when it comes to the speed of your site.
 If your load times are sluggish, look into upgrading the plan you have with your hosting provider, or you may need to look for a new hosting provider altogether.

-Beyond hosting, there are a number of Magento plugins you can install to boost your store’s performance, such as:
+Beyond hosting, there are a number of Adobe Commerce plugins you can install to boost your store’s performance, such as:

 Submit your sitemap, don’t forget about meta tags/image titles, and improve performance — complete these three steps, and you’ll be well on your way to establishing SEO dominance and pulling traffic away from your competitors.

-Address any SEO issues on your Magento store today, and your future self will thank you tomorrow.
+Address any SEO issues on your Adobe Commerce store today, and your future self will thank you tomorrow.